omeka/omeka-s-enduser/docs/modules/datavisualization.md

 Arc diagrams display items in a column on the left-hand side of the diagram, with relationships between those items represented as large arcing semi-circles connecting two items.
 One item may have many arcs.

 Items are colored based on the "Group" assigned in your settings (either the item's class or template, or a property value you selected), and the arcs are the color of the item with the outbound linked resource provided in a property value.
-Colors are predetermined and cannot be customized.

 For example, if you were showing the relationship between creators and their creations, using resource templates (e.g. "People" and "Books") as your groups, you would have people colored in orange and books colored in blue, with blue arcs connecting the books to the people provided in their "Creator" fields.
 If items have reciprocal (inverse) relationships with each other, you may see what looks like one arc that is the combined color of the two arcs.